Myelofibrosis is a reactive and reversible process common to many malignant and benign bone marrow disorders.

 Primary myelofibrosis (PMF) is a chronic progressive myeloproliferative disorder with a median survival (around 5.5 years) much shorter than that of other myeloproliferative disorders.
 However, PMF survival is heterogeneous, ranging from <1 year to >30 years.

-Leukoerythroblastosis and splenomegaly are common findings.
+Leukoerythroblastosis and splenomegaly are the clinical hallmarks of PMF.

 Asymptomatic, low-risk patients without hyperuricemia or a remedial cause for anemia require no therapy.

 Hematopoietic stem cell transplant is the only treatment option with a potential for cure.